azimusmanov/MagicMirrorAzAz/README.md

 ## How It Works

 - On startup, the app initializes the database and seeds a default profile if none exists.
-- The dashboard displays profile info, to-do list, weather widget, quotes, and news.
+- The dashboard displays profile info, to-do list, weather widget, quotes, news, and a sample calendar (OAuth not working yet).
 - Widgets update dynamically using HTMX with configurable refresh intervals.
 - WebSocket endpoint (`/ws/events`) is ready for future real-time event streaming.
-- Profiles can be switched and managed via API endpoints.

 ## Running the App

 1. Install dependencies
-2. Set environment variables in a `.env` file (e.g., `OPENWEATHER_API_KEY`, `NEWS_API_KEY`)
+2. Set environment variables in a `.env` file (e.g., `OPENWEATHER_API_KEY`, `NEWS_API_KEY`), along with client_secrets for Google Calendar OAuth integration.
 3. Start the server:
 uvicorn app.main:app --reload
 OR
 python3 -m app.main

+## Current Status

+The scope of this project will likely be shortened due to the start of the academic year.
+I am currently working on fully integrating the google calendar widget, aswell as fixing the layout of the todo widget.
+After this, I will likely refactor the styling and CSS of the page to make it more streamlined for 2-way mirror display.
+After this I will move into my new house, so hopefully then I will have time to actually purchase materials and construct the materials.
+I'll probably hold off on profile functionality for now, until some point later next year when I have more time.